Fifth Grade Curriculum

 - Convert between word phrases and algebraic expressions or equations

-The fifth grade social studies curriculum is designed to help students master geographic, historic, and civic knowledge and functions to instill in the students historical perspective, readying them for advanced study in middle school years.
+The fifth grade Social Studies curriculum is designed to help students master geographic, historic, and civic knowledge and functions to instill in the students historical perspective, readying them for advanced study in Middle School.

 Among the important skills student will acquire are: